 My take on pollo asado starts with marinating chicken in orange and lime juice, oregano, cumin, garlic and achiote paste overnight.
 It’s another fantastic summer grilling recipe!

 My watermelon salad recipe requires just four ingredients.
 It’s a fun spin on this street corn recipe, but with watermelon instead of corn!
 It’s made in minutes and is the perfect summer fruit salad.

 - 2 limes cut in halves

 - 1/4 cup Mexican crema (See Note 1)

 - 1 cup crumbled Cotija cheese (See Note 2)

 - 1/4 cup cilantro chopped, loosely packed

-- Squeeze lime juice on corn kernels and season with divided spice mixture.
+- Squeeze lime juice on ears of corn and season with spice mixture.
 Either grill as is or wrap husks back up and around corn and tie off (See Note 3).

-3. I use a strip of the corn husk to tie the corn back together or use kitchen string stake din a little water prior to tying.
+- I use a strip of the corn husk to tie the corn back together or use kitchen string soaked in a little water prior to tying.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.